GCU Ad

 Experience Requirements

-During their teacher education programs, candidates gain first-hand classroom experience through student teaching opportunities.
-Depending on the teacher education program, student teaching varies in length, but the DOE requires students to complete a minimum of 12 consecutive weeks of student teaching.
+During teacher education programs, candidates get first-hand classroom experience through student teaching.
+The length varies by program, but Vermont’s AOE requires a minimum of 12 consecutive weeks of student teaching.

 Document and Application Requirements

-The first step toward certification is to print and complete the certification application form.
-License applications take between eight to 12 weeks to process, so candidates should attempt to complete their packets as soon as they can.
+The first step is to print and complete the certification application form.
+Processing times vary, and the required criminal background check alone can take 6 to 12 weeks, so candidates should submit their packets as early as they can.

 Office of Licensing and Professional Standards